Tristan und Isolde: Significance in the development of Western music

-The score of Tristan und Isolde has often been cited as a landmark in the development of Western music.
-Throughout the opera, Wagner uses a remarkable range of orchestral colour, harmony, and polyphony, doing so with a freedom rarely found in his earlier operas.
-The first chord in the piece, the Tristan chord, is of great significance in the move away from traditional tonal harmony as it resolves to another dissonant chord:
+Harold C. Schonberg wrote: "The opening chords of Tristan were to the last half of the nineteenth century what [Beethoven's] Eroica and Ninth Symphonies had been to the first half—a breakaway, a new concept. … In Tristan, harmonic relations are pushed to their breaking point, and twentieth century scholars see in the opera the beginnings of atonality."
+Wagner uses a remarkable range of orchestral colour, harmony, and polyphony, with a freedom rarely found in his earlier operas.
+The first chord in the piece, the Tristan chord, is of great significance in the move away from traditional tonal harmony, as it resolves to another dissonant chord:

-The opera is noted for its numerous expansions of harmonic practice; for instance, one significant innovation is the frequent use of two consecutive chords containing tritones (diminished fifth or augmented fourth), neither of which is a diminished seventh chord (F–B, bar 2; E–A♯, bar 3).
-Tristan und Isolde is also notable for its use of harmonic suspension – a device used by a composer to create musical tension by exposing the listener to a series of prolonged unfinished cadences, thereby inspiring a desire and expectation on the part of the listener for musical resolution.
-While suspension is a common compositional device (in use since before the Renaissance), Wagner was one of the first composers to employ harmonic suspension over the course of an entire work.
-The cadences first introduced in the prelude are not resolved until the finale of act 3, and, on a number of occasions throughout the opera, Wagner primes the audience for a musical climax with a series of chords building in tension – only to deliberately defer the anticipated resolution.
-One particular example of this technique occurs at the end of the love duet in act 2 ("Wie sie fassen, wie sie lassen...") where Tristan and Isolde gradually build up to a musical climax, only to have the expected resolution destroyed by the dissonant interruption of Kurwenal ("Rette Dich, Tristan!").
-Resolution of the music does not occur until the very end of the opera, after Isolde sings the closing excerpt commonly referred to as the "Liebestod" ("Love-Death"), after which she sinks down, "as if transfigured", dead onto Tristan's body.
+The opera is noted for its numerous expansions of harmonic practice; one significant innovation is the frequent use of two consecutive chords containing tritones (diminished fifth or augmented fourth), neither of which is a diminished seventh chord (F–B, bar 2; E–A♯, bar 3).
+Tristan und Isolde is also notable for its use of harmonic suspension – a device to create musical tension through a series of prolonged unfinished cadences inspiring desire and expectation for musical resolution.
+Suspension is a common compositional device (in use since before the Renaissance), but Wagner was one of the first composers to employ harmonic suspension over the course of an entire work.
+The cadences first introduced in the prelude are not resolved until the finale of act 3, and, on a number of occasions, Wagner primes the audience for a musical climax with a series of chords building in tension, only to defer the anticipated resolution.
+One example of this is at the end of the love duet in act 2 ("Wie sie fassen, wie sie lassen..."), where Tristan and Isolde gradually build up to a musical climax only to have the expected resolution interrupted by Kurwenal ("Rette Dich, Tristan!").
+Full resolution does not occur until the very end, after Isolde sings the passage commonly called the "Liebestod" ("Love-Death"), after which she sinks down, "as if transfigured", dead onto Tristan's body.

-The tonality of Tristan was to prove immensely influential in western Classical music.
-Wagner's use of musical colour also influenced the development of film music.
-Bernard Herrmann's score for Alfred Hitchcock's classic, Vertigo, is heavily reminiscent of the "Liebestod", most evidently in the resurrection scene.
-The "Liebestod" was incorporated in Luis Buñuel's surrealist film L'Age d'Or.
-Not all composers, however, reacted favourably: Claude Debussy's piano piece "Golliwog's Cakewalk" mockingly quotes the opening of the opera in a distorted form, instructing the passage to be played 'avec une grande emotion'.
-However, Debussy was highly influenced by Wagner and was particularly fond of Tristan.
-Frequent moments of Tristan-inspired tonality mark Debussy's early compositions.
+Claude Debussy was deeply influenced by Wagner, particularly Tristan.
+Moments of Tristan-inspired tonality mark his early compositions, like the Prélude à l'après-midi d'un faune (1894).
+However, he later distanced himself from Wagner.
+Many consider his opera Pelléas et Mélisande (1902) a French counterpoint to Tristan.
+Aaron Copland wrote that Arnold Schoenberg's Verklärte Nacht (1899) is "clearly inspired by Tristan", "moving into a realm where the normal rule of harmony – dissonance begetting consonance in an orderly progression – were no longer the only formula for creating music."
+Alban Berg tipped his hat to Tristan in his Lyric Suite and his opera Lulu (1929-1937).
+Wagner's chromaticism influenced the development of film music.